lrchnnng/jot-journal/README.md

 ## 1. Website Information
 Business goals:
+* Allow user to register for an account
+* Allow user to log in to previously registered account
+* Allow user to view previously posted entries
-* Allow user to create and log into a personal account
+* Allow user to create a new book review entry
-* Allow users to save journal entries and revisit previous entries
+* Allow user to edit book review entries
-* Provide an easy to navigate website with a pleasant user experience
+* Allow user to delete a book review entry if they are logged in
+* Allow user to log out of account
+* Allow user to access external social media pages

 ### 1.1 Website Sections: <!-- omit from toc -->
 1. Home